Sustainable gardening: Measuring site sustainability

 One major feature distinguishing sustainable gardens, landscapes and sites from other similar enterprises is the quantification of site sustainability by establishing performance benchmarks.
-Because sustainability is such a broad concept the environmental impacts of sites can be categorised in numerous ways depending on the purpose for which the figures are required.
-The process can include minimising negative environmental impacts and maximising positive impacts.
+Because sustainability is such a broad concept the environmental impacts of sites can be categorized in numerous ways depending on the purpose for which the figures are required.
+The process can include minimizing negative environmental impacts and maximizing positive impacts.
 As currently applied the environment is usually given priority over social and economic factors which may be added in or regarded as an inevitable and integral part of the management process.
 A home gardener is likely to use simpler metrics than a professional landscaper.

-Three methods for measuring site sustainability include BREEAM developed by the BRE organisation in the UK, Leed, developed in America and the Oxford 360 degree sustainability Index used in Oxford Park and developed by the Oxford Sustainable Group in Scandinavia.
+Three methods for measuring site sustainability include BREEAM developed by the BRE organization in the UK, LEED, developed in America and the Oxford 360 degree sustainability Index used in Oxford Park and developed by the Oxford Sustainable Group in Scandinavia.